-You may have arrived at the site, and thought...
+You may have arrived here, and thought...
 What is Sound Therapy and can it help me or my child in any way?
-If you have then I hope this page answers some of the questions you may have about what sound therapy is and the benefits that it can have upon your emotional physical and mental health.

-However, after reading through the information here if you would like any further clarity to find out if sound therapy could help with any issues that you or those around you may have... then please get in touch at [email protected]
+However, after reading through the information, if you would like further information about what sound therapy is and how it can benefit you, then please get in touch

-We have all experienced some negative aspects of sound as well.
+We have all experienced some negative aspects of sound in our daily lives.
 You may walk past a building site and hear the jackhammer pounding and want to cover your ears.
-It may be a siren that's going off a dark barking furiously or a room with noisy air conditioning... then when it's turned off your whole body feels like it's been holding that tension and you instantly feel better.
-So we know that sound can have negative effects upon the way in which you feel as stress hormones are created and flood into your body weakening your immune system.
+It may be a siren that's going off, a dog barking furiously or a room with noisy air conditioning.
+However, remember, when it's turned off your whole body feels like it's been holding onto tension and you instantly feel better or give a sigh of relief.
+When we hold the body in these tense states it has a negative effect upon the way in which we feel as stress hormones are created and flood into our bodies weakening our immune systems.

 Well, it's based upon the knowledge that everything is created through patterns of frequency which include our physical bodies, mental thoughts, and our emotional feelings.
-They're all in a constant state of vibration although the physical body appears to be solid quantum physics proves that it's in a state of movement.
+They're all in a constant state of vibration although the physical body appears to be solid quantum physics has now proven to us that it's actually in a state of movement and therefore can be influenced by sound.

 Because we are made up of frequencies, research has shown that when we are missing a certain range of light frequencies, it can lead to “Seasonal Affective Disorder” SAD and is linked to reduced exposure to sunlight during the shorter days of the year.

 Now, what is interesting is that the same thing happens with sound as with light because it's all frequency.
-When we are missing certain tones and frequencies within our energetic system, then we don't feel as healthy as we naturally should do.
+When we are missing certain tones and frequencies within our energetic system, then we don't feel as healthy and balanced as we naturally should do and where sound therapy can help by delivering those missing frequencies back into the body.

 The Body's Symphony of Sound and Vibration